DGEs2018/Traineeship-progress/Week18/journal.md

 #### How to use npm
 - To be able to use node package manager first we need to have node installed
 - [For that we need to go to this link](https://nodejs.org/en/download/)
-- `npm install`, then follow the instructions on the documentation ` @glidejs/glidejs`
+- `npm install` then follow the instructions on the documentation ` @glidejs/glidejs`
 - The package should then be visible in the `node_modules` folder under the directory where npm is run
 - Also the dependency becomees registered within the `package.json` file
 - To be able to implement the feature the package has, read up the documentation